Mikhus/canvas-gauges/pages/documentation/user-guide/index.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-Canvas gauges are friendly to minimalistic code design, so whenever you need these gauges to use on a desktop, mobile or **IoT devices with limited resources**, you can be assured it will provide you the best options to get the minimum amount of code for your solution.
+Canvas gauges are friendly to minimalist code design, so whenever you need these gauges to use on a desktop, mobile or **IoT devices with limited resources**, you can be assured it will provide you the best options to get the minimum amount of code for your solution.

 ## Installing